Getting the Additional Calories You Need During Breastfeeding

 There are various products on the market that claim to increase milk supply (galactagogues), including teas, cookies, and supplement capsules.
 While research is limited to show if these galactagogues are safe or effective, many women have reported using them during breastfeeding.

 If you choose to use a galactagogue supplement, like a mother’s milk or lactation tea, be aware that fennel is often one of the main ingredients.
-According to Monash University’s FODMAP Food Guide, fennel tea is a source of oligos.
+According to Monash University’s FODMAP Food Guide, fennel tea is a source of oligosaccharides.
 If you’re sensitive to oligos, you should avoid teas containing fennel.

 Be sure to read all of the other articles in our Pregnancy & IBS Series.